 Calculus and Analytical Geometry I, II, and III is a year-long sequence of courses that will provide a rigorous treatment of the procedures, concepts, and applications of differential and integral calculus, multi-dimensional space, series, introduction to differential equations, and concepts and procedures related to partial derivatives, and double integrals.
 This year-long (Fall, Winter, Spring) sequence is appropriate for students who are planning to teach secondary mathematics or engage in further study in mathematics, science, or economics.

 Calculus and Analytical Geometry I will be offered during fall quarter.
 Calculus and Analytical Geometry I will include a rigorous study of limits, derivatives and their applications through multiple modes of inquiry and multiple (algebraic, graphical, numerical, and verbal) representations.
 Collaborative learning is emphasized.
 If you have questions about your readiness to take this class, please contact the faculty.
 A graphing calculator is required for the course.

-This offering will prepare you for careers and advanced study in: education, engineering, mathematics, science, and economics.
+education, engineering, mathematics, science, and economics.